 Senior Advisor

-Kat joined NextGen Policy after working as a Research and Project Manager for the Tom Steyer PAC, where she worked on the Governor’s Task Force on Jobs and Economic Recovery.
-Prior to her work at the Tom Steyer PAC, she served as the Deputy Research Director for the Tom Steyer presidential campaign and as a Research Associate for multiple Steyer-led programs and initiatives.
+Before joining NextGen Policy, Kat was a Research and Project Manager for the Tom Steyer PAC, where she staffed the small business and long-term recovery subcommittees of the Governor’s Task Force on Jobs and Economic Recovery.
+Prior to this, she served as the Deputy Research Director for the Tom Steyer presidential campaign and as a Research Associate for multiple Steyer-led programs and initiatives.

 Kat has a Bachelor’s degree from UCLA in Political Science with an emphasis on American politics.